AmmarHourani/How2InstallCuckooSandbox/README.md

 // open a new terminal and type into it "workon cuckoo-test" then "cuckoo rooter --sudo --group cuckoo"

+// continue the following in the original terminal

+workon cuckoo-test

 cuckoo web --host 127.0.0.1 --port 8080

 // go to your firefox web browser and type 127.0.0.1:8080 and your cuckoo is ready to go